 Does the profile of your consumers match the profile we have seen in our visitor survey?
 How do you tailor your offering and advertise to your target market?
 Let us know if this data has been useful to you, and if you have any questions contact us.

 Next up in our Research Bog series: Visitor Motivations.
 Check back in the coming weeks for that….

 About the Research

-Kingston First commissioned research agency Research by Design to carry out this research, which was designed to build an understanding of consumer wants and needs, and help members adapt and develop their businesses through uncertain times.
+Kingston First commissioned research agency CARD Group to carry out the research, which was designed to build an understanding of consumer wants and needs, and help Kingston’s businesses to adapt and develop their businesses through uncertain times.